 To avoid confusion with the government's Apprenticeship Levy, which is compulsory for all companies with an annual wage bill of £3 million or more, it has been agreed to re-name the levy fund the High-end TV Skills Fund.

-Eligible productions contribute 0.5% of their UK core expenditure (in sterling), up to a current maximum contribution of £58,200 (the cap increases each year in line with inflation plus 2%).
+Eligible productions contribute 0.5% of their UK core expenditure (in sterling), up to a current maximum contribution of £61,000.
 Productions can take out up to 60% of the value of their Fund contribution from programmes offering direct return finance eg Trainee Finder.
 This is to ensure the Skills Fund has income to also invest in wider skills activity that benefits UK high-end TV industry growth.

 High-end TV productions can choose to pay their contribution in full on the first day of principal photography or can opt to pay in two halves, on the first and last day of principal photography.
 The earlier you commit to contributing to the skills levy, the more opportunities your production could benefit from.
 Paying into the fund does not have to coincide with your application for tax credit.